Drannor-Dosalith/Misc/Birth plan - Pain Management and birth.md

 ## Common practice

-- Rapture Membrane
+- Membrane Rupture
   - Continuous fetal monitor vs. Intermitent monitoring (chose in birth plan)

 - While under induce or augmented with oxytocin.
   - Reported: It's harder because the contraction is stronger and the break won't be completely painless compare natural.
   - Requirement: before getting oxytocin, the cervix must be 3 cm dilated.

-- Cervidil (Medication)
+- Cervidil (Drugs)
   - help the cervix to dilate

 - Morphine
   - Cross placenta only in really long labour.
   - The baby would be born with sedation effect like trouble breathing, not eating, baby would be sleepy.

-- Laughing Gaz = Ask OB if available
+- Laughing Gas = Ask OB if available

-### How to evaluate if option is a good option at the moment
+### How to evaluate if the option is a good option at the moment

 Think about the memo nick BRAIN:

-B- benefits
+B- Benefits
 R- Risks
 A- Alternatives
 I- Intuition